peeradonmoke2002/FRA532_Exam1_6703/README.md

 ros2 launch robot_slam save_map.launch.py
 ```
 > [!IMPORTANT]
->due to this repo foucs on slam the nav2 will not process
+>due to this repo focus on slam the nav2 will not process

 ### Resutls base from demo video

-#### Screenshot while tesing with odom from diff plugin and odom yawrate
+#### Screenshot while testing with odom from diff plugin and odom  yaw rate
 ![image](https://github.com/user-attachments/assets/2d2af7a5-3efa-486f-a495-f0a263a60204)

-- base from resutls the yaw rate have error a litte suffer from errors or slippage. howerver is close to odom that pub from diff drive plugin
+- The yaw rate-based odometry shows slight errors or slippage, but it remains close to the odometry published by the differential drive plugin.n

-#### Screenshot while tesing with odom from diff plugin and odom yawrate and gps with fillter wiht ekf
+#### Screenshot while testing with odom from diff plugin and odom  yaw rate and gps with filter wiht ekf
 ![image](https://github.com/user-attachments/assets/1c9daf59-4095-474d-84df-f2510b4f5c97)

-- base from resutls the this have much lage in term of odom due to process to filter is yawrate and gps -> ekf -> odom filter however is req to tune to improve odom to close to odom diff drive
+- The EKF-filtered odometry exhibits a larger lag compared to the differential drive odometry.
+This lag is due to the filtering process (combining yaw rate and GPS data via EKF).
+Further tuning is required to achieve closer alignment with the differential drive odometry.